Opposition to Haile Selassie: Wollo crisis

 The northern provinces of Gondar, Gojjam, Wollo and Tigray are enriched with plow-based agriculture.
 Between 1928 and 1930, rebellions of Wollo against Shewan domination caused by Ras Gugsa Wale, a northern Amhara lord, claiming the throne against Shewan Ras Teferi (who crowned himself Haile Selassie after defeating the revolt).
 The Haile Selassie government responded by suppression that led quartering soldiers with local people, coupled with the interruption of salt trade, high lootings and confiscation of cattle.
-Combined to locust and droughts, this resulted a famine.
+Combined with locusts and droughts, this resulted in a famine.

 Haile Selassie ordered importation of grain from India to supply Addis Ababa without relief for north Wollo.
 Political measures were taken immediately such as replacing much of the administration, which formerly had grassroots, with appointees from Shewa, and joining the rebellion provinces in southern Wollo.

 Woyane revolt

 Following defeating the Italians in 1941, there were revolt in Tigray Province, also known as the Woyane Rebellion, the most internal threat that Haile Selassie faced.
 With the alliance of Oromo semi-pastoralists of Raya Azebo, disgruntled peasants, and some feudal lords, headed by famous shifta, Haile Mariam Reda, they were able controlling the whole province.
 The British aircraft called from Aden to suppress the rebels via bombardment.

-While some aristocratic members such as Ras Seyoum Mengesha willingly administered the province in treated manner, there were reprisals against ordinary people, most notably the Raya and Azebo Oromo were subjected to wholesale land alienation, and much of their territories transferred to Wollo.
-As a result, the area deadly hit by famine in consequence.
+While some aristocratic members such as Ras Seyoum Mengesha willingly administered the province in a treated manner, there were reprisals against ordinary people, most notably the Raya and Azebo Oromo were subjected to wholesale land alienation, and much of their territories transferred to Wollo.
+The area was hit by a deadly famine in consequence.

 Gojjam revolt

 Gojjam had history of independence for centuries and detachment to Shewan rule.
-The Gojjam revolt was as a result of imposition of tax by the central government and confiscation of land.
+The Ganjam revolt was as a result of imposition of tax by the central government and confiscation of land.
 The taxation was not only for imposition, but feared that it would undermine traditional land tenure and the farmers independence destroyed.

-There were attempts of measure in Gojjam in the 1940s and 1950s; as peasant resistance came to light, all attempted of violence failed.
+There were attempts of measure in Gojjam in the 1940s and 1950s; as peasant resistance came to light, all attempts of violence failed.
 In early 1960s, Gojjam paid 0.1% of land, meanwhile being one of the richest and most populous provinces, By contrast to smaller provinces such as Bale, Gojjam paid less land tax.
-In 1951/52, there was armed resistance, including plot to assassinate Haile Selassie, but reappeared broadly in 1968 as part of systematic attempt to levy an agricultural income tax to date.
+In 1951/52, there was armed resistance, including a plot to assassinate Haile Selassie, but reappeared broadly in 1958 as part of a systematic attempt to levy an agricultural income tax to date.

 In February 1968, in response of arrival of political parties of government officials accompanied by armed police, the peasants of Mota and Bichena districts resorted to armed resistance.
 After months of stalemate and antigovernmental resistance, Haile Selassie sent troops to Gojjam in July and August.
-Several hundreds death from the incident.
+Several hundred death from the incident.
 In 1969, Haile Selassie cancelled all tax and made no series attempt to collected the new taxes.